mohamedzeina/react-flights/README.md

-# React Flight App ✈️
+# React Flights App ✈️

 A simple and user-friendly flight search application built with React, allowing users to search for flights based on their travel preferences.